govr017/tirebay/README.md

 # TireBay
 A bay of content I collect once in a while.
 I collect torrents / roms / general games.
-You can submit torrents by sending them to: tirebaygithub@gmail.com
+You can submit torrents / suggestions / requests by sending them to: tirebaygithub@gmail.com

 # TODO
 * Community ran section